 The Council's decision-making structure is based on the Leader and Cabinet model.
 The Cabinet (also known as the Executive) will make most of the decisions about how the Council carries out its business.
-The Leader is elected every four years by a vote of all councillors and he or she appoints up to nine other councillors, one of whom will also be the Deputy Leader, to sit on the Cabinet and be responsible for particular areas (known as portfolios) of the Council's work.
+The Leader is elected every four years by a vote of all councillors and he or she appoints up to six/nine [insert as appropriate] other councillors, one of whom will also be the Deputy Leader, to sit on the Cabinet and be responsible for particular areas (known as portfolios) of the Council's work.

 The Council publishes a Decisions Plan which shows what decisions the Cabinet is going to take that will affect local communities or involve expenditure or savings over a certain level.
 The Plan also shows what decisions are going to be taken in private and why.
-There is more detail of how the Cabinet works in Part 2: Article 6 and Part 4: Cabinet Procedure Rules.
+There is more detail of how the Cabinet works in [insert relevant part of Constitution].